Are you looking for a guide on how to fix a messed-up tie dye shirt? Look no further!

 Here is a discussion on what tie-dye is, how to wash and care for your tie-dye shirts, and provide a variety of tie-dye patterns to get you started.

-Finally, it included talk about why your tie dye may have bled, how to lighten it after dying, and some tips on choosing the perfect tie dye pattern for you.
+It included talk about why your tie dye may have bled, how to lighten it after dying, and some tips on choosing the perfect tie dye pattern for you.

 Frequently Asked Questions (FAQs)